 In the early 19th century the area we now know as Idaho was considered part of the Oregon Country and became a U.S. territory as part of the Oregon Treaty in 1846.
 The Idaho Territory was organized in 1863, however, it wasn’t until July 3, 1890, that Idaho became the 43rd state.

-Idaho shares its borders with Wyoming and Montana on the East, Oregon and Washington on the West, Utah, and Nevada on the south, and Canada in the north.
+Idaho shares its borders with Wyoming and Montana in the East, Oregon, and Washington in the West, Utah, and Nevada in the south and Canada in the north.
 Ranked 14th in size the state covers 83,464 square miles.

 Idaho’s highest elevation is Borah Peak at 12,662 ft.
 The lowest elevation is the Confluence of Snake and Clearwater River at Lewiston at 713 ft.
 The state’s average elevation is 5000 ft.